klesun-productions/klesun-productions.github.io/entry/public_personal/arur_klesun_cv.md

 at once.
 That involves a lot of  airline terminal text parsing, writing SQL-s to interact with database, implementing various logics that our travel business guys request...
 Most of that we always cover with PHPUnit tests.
-My job also involves developing frontend stuff sometimes.<br/>
+My job also involves developing frontend stuff sometimes.<br/><br/>
  For version control we use git.
-In years of co-operation we learned the good practices like keeping files small, commiting by little, but frequently, deliver basic functionality soon and then extending according to client wishes...<br/>
+In years of co-operation we learned the good practices like keeping files small, commiting by little, but frequently, deliver basic functionality soon and then extending it according to client wishes...<br/>

  Skills
 --------